shanreed25/HTML/Intermediate/README.md

 # Intermediate HTML Concepts
 - these concepts build upon the foundational understanding of basic HTML tags and structure, moving towards creating more complex, accessible, and well-organized web content
+- intermediate HTML involves moving beyond static content creation to build dynamic, interactive, and inclusive web experiences, often by integrating HTML with CSS and JavaScript and adhering to accessibility guidelines

 ### [Semantic HTML](./SemanticHTML.md)
 - using appropriate HTML5 elements to convey the meaning and structure of your content, rather than solely for presentation